 Step 3: Adjust the temperature of your curling iron

 If you're a newbie to curling, it's best to start with the lowest heat setting on your tool.
-Many hair experts recommend that you keep the temperature of your curling wand below 400 degrees (with higher temperatures, the chances of hair damage and breakage is also higher).
+Many hair experts recommend that you keep the temperature of your curling wand below 400 degrees (with higher temperatures, the chances of hair damage and breakage are also higher).

 If you notice your hair isn't curling well at the lowest temp, you can raise and adjust the temperature incrementally about 10 degrees at a time until you feel comfortable with the amount of temperature to create your desired look.

 For babes with fine hair (hi), a lower heat setting usually works great.
 Thicker hair may require a higher temp though.
 Keep in mind: your oval wand heats up in less than one minute.

 Step 4: Section out your hair